jackyzha0/quartz/content/notes/think-writing.md

 today
 - get kernel to work
 - read more papers
-- tink about more scenarios
+- tink about more scenarios+